GrabzIt/grabzit/scraper/python/readme.txt

 Next enter the URL of the handler.py so for instance http://www.example.com/scrape/handler.py

 Ensure your Python application has read and write access to the "results" directory.

+To see how you can control your scrapes automatically call the index.py file in a browser.

 More documentation can be found at: http://grabz.it/scraper/api/python/